Dr. Nick Bruski

 - Regular observation by the Chief Academic Officer with feedback

 So often, educators attend trainings and are momentarily inspired only to forget what they learned as the latest fad hits the spotlight.
-The structures of grade level and school-wide professional learning communities along with the fact that teachers have all shared a common experience have helped build momentum and commitment to implementing change and working together towards a common vision of embracing a thinking curriculum.
+The structures of grade level and school-wide professional learning community meetings along with all teachers having shared a common experience at Harvard have helped build momentum and commitment to implementing change and working together towards a common vision of embracing a thinking curriculum.
 The role of Chief Academic Officer helps support and coordinate all of these endeavors.

 Although there are many methods of measuring success, one accomplishment we are proud of is being a “10/10” school.
 The state of California ranks schools on a scale from 1-10 based on their annual standardized test scores.
 The first 10 indicates that we are among the top scorers of all California schools.
 The second 10 indicates that when compared to schools with similar demographics, we are still among the best of the best.
-Another marker of our success is our API score of 950, well above the state benchmark of 800.
+Another marker of our success is our API scores around 950 for the past several years, well above the state benchmark of 800.

 We also measure our success on the number of enriching activities we are able to provide to our students.
 Students enjoy weekly visits to our well-equipped music and art rooms as well as a state-of-the-art computer lab.
 Each second and third-grader is assigned a violin for two years of string study with our music specialist.
-Each fourth, fifth and sixth grader is assigned an Apple laptop for composition, research and presentations and receives instruction from our technology specialist.
+Each third, fourth, fifth and sixth grader is assigned an Apple laptop for composition, research and presentations and receives instruction from our technology specialist.
+Our K-2 students each receive and IPad.
 Our art teacher displays the students’ amazing works of art in our professionally designed art gallery.
 Our physical education teachers help support healthy living and sportsmanship through bi-weekly outdoor sessions for each class.
-Our Spanish teachers visit classrooms twice weekly as well,encouraging cultural awareness and language acquisition.
+Our Spanish teachers visit classrooms twice weekly as well, encouraging cultural awareness and language acquisition.
 Our science specialist coordinates our new science lab with interesting equipment and materials as well as engaging activities to support classroom science units.
-A full time librarian is on hand for weekly classroom visits to help connect students to over 20,000 titles housed in our library.
+A full-time librarian is on hand for weekly classroom visits to help connect students to over 20,000 titles housed in our library.